-Land, Leases, & Litigation
+Land, Leases, and Litigation

 Land records can help you learn where an individual lived in a specific place and when he or she lived there.
 They can also help you establish patronymic family ties.
 Often the records will name entire family groups, since in many parts of the country each child (or grandchild) had an inherited right to the land or house.